digital twins

 Choose the type of digital twin: physics-based vs data-driven vs hybrid models

-Generally, there are two types of DTs — physics-based twins and data-based twins.
+Generally, there are two types of DTs—physics-based twins and data-based twins.
 The former rely on physical laws and expert knowledge.
-They can be built from CAD files and used to simulate the work of comparatively simple objects with predictable behavior — like a piece of machinery on the production line.
+They can be built from CAD files and used to simulate the work of comparatively simple objects with predictable behavior—like a piece of machinery on the production line.

 The key downside is that updating such twins takes hours rather than minutes or seconds.
 So, the approach makes sense in areas where you don’t need to make immediate decisions.

-Algorithms have to be trained on historical data generated by the asset itself, accumulated from enterprise systems like ERP, and extracted from CAD drawings, bills of material, Excel files, and other documents.
+Models must be trained on historical data generated by the asset itself, accumulated from enterprise systems like ERP, and extracted from CAD drawings, bills of material, Excel files, and other documents.

 Narrow down the focus